 FinEstLUMI can be used to measure fluorescence emission from different kinds of solids in the infra-red, visible and ultraviolet spectral ranges.
 The excitation functions of these emissions can be determined by scanning the incident photon energy.

-The solid state end station is not yet available.
+The solid state end station is not yet available to regular users.

 Further information about the end stations can be found under submenu “Experimental stations”.